 Design and Build Quality

 The Honor MagicBook 14 has a clean and simple design that seems to be rather understated.
 Being a professional monitor mostly intended for work-related tasks, this works well in this laptop’s favour.
 Something, we thought that HP Pavilion x360 does as well.
 Smooth and polished edges and an aluminium chassis make for a very elegant looking design that this monitor boasts.
-The MagicBook 14 is definitely one of the better-looking monitors that we’ve come across.
+The MagicBook 14 is definitely one of the better-looking laptops that we’ve come across.
 This laptop is available in 2 different colours, Space Gray and Mystic Silver.
 Despite having a full metal chassis, its weight is only 1.38kg which is absolutely perfect.
 The metal chassis adds a certain density to the MagicBook 14.
 Its weight is low enough to make for easy portability while the density reassures that this laptop is durable.
 With the weight and dimensions that the MagicBook 14 has, it easily fits in your bag where you can carry it around anywhere you like.

 The design of the Huawei MagicBook 14 is really exquisite and looks more premium than what the price entails.
 The top panel has the Honor logo which is off centre and sits a little to the left.
 Around the edges and the Honor logo, MagicBook 14 has a metallic blue finish which gives off a beautiful looking effect when light shines on it.
 Huawei cuts right to the point and delivers a laptop with a minimalistic design that looks just as good as some of the more expensive laptops on the market.
 Flipping the MagicBook 14 over shows you the rubber feet as well as the vents for airflow.
 The rubber feet give this laptop a little bit of height when placed on the surface so it helps with smoother airflow.